Portugal is hard to resist…

 8. English Is Widely Spoken

 Living here, you could get by without learning to speak Portuguese… though any effort to learn the local language is a show of respect and appreciated.

 9. Healthy Living

 The Portuguese are the biggest fish eaters per capita in Europe, and fresh fish of great variety is available in the ever-present daily markets.
 The abundance of sunshine in this part of the world means an abundance of fresh produce, too, also available in the local markets.

-Anyone of any age who can prove income to meet the requirement can be granted the right to remain in Portugal long term.
-This is the easiest residency hurdle of any country in Europe and, indeed, one of the easiest of any country in the world.
+Anyone of any age who can prove income to meet the requirement can be granted the right to remain in Portugal long-term.
+This is one of the easiest residency hurdles of any country in Europe.
+Indeed, it’s one of the easiest of any country in the world.

 And that’s why Portugal is a our top retire overseas option.